lxf8519/DL-hybrid-precoder/README.md

 2. If you need to change the dataset and parameters, they can be found in "main_train_beamforming.py".

-3. The prediction accurate results for dataset DeepMIMO_dataset_train20.mat are given in the following table (same results are reported in the paper):
+3. The prediction accuracy results for the transmitter and receiver on dataset DeepMIMO_dataset_train20.mat are given in the following table (same results are reported in the paper).
+The total transmit power for this dataset is 20 dBm.

 | Transmit power (dBm)| 20 |
 | -------- | ------ |